Removing barriers in the building system – over 120 building standards funded for free download

 As a regulator of the building system, MBIE wants to reduce barriers that prevent people from ‘doing the right thing’ within the New Zealand building system.
-As part of this work, MBIE is funding over 120 standards used for Building Code compliance, which are now free to download from the Standards New Zealand website.
+As part of this work, MBIE is funding over 120 standards used for Building Code compliance, which are now free to download from the Standards New Zealand website(external link).

 Standards New Zealand manages the process for developing standards and providing access to them.
 This initiative fits strongly with Standards NZ’s strategy of working with regulators and industry to get more standards pre-funded, as well as enabling better access to standards that make a difference to the wellbeing of New Zealanders.
 This, in turn, helps grow New Zealand for all.

 This latest funding initiative is a follow-up to a highly successful pilot between MBIE and Standards New Zealand in December 2017, when MBIE sponsored a handful of important building standards for free download.
 These standards have since been downloaded over 15,000 times.